 The Oracle Application Server Web Services WebServicesAssembler tool allows you to generate client-side proxies.
 A client-side proxy can access a Web Service that is deployed either on an Oracle Application Server Web Services endpoint or on a third party Web Service endpoint.

-To generate a client-side proxy with WebServicesAssembler, specify a WebServicesAssembler configuration file sub-tags.
+To generate a client-side proxy with WebServicesAssembler, specify a <proxy-gen> tag in the configuration file.
+Table 8-2 describes the <proxy-gen> WebServicesAssembler configuration file sub-tags.